darioShar/PDMP/readme.md

-Here's the README adapted for your new project *PDMP*, following the same structure and style as the one you provided:

----

 # PDMP

 PDMP (Piecewise Deterministic Markov Process) is a generative model that replaces traditional Gaussian noise-based diffusion with piecewise deterministic processes.
 This modification aims to enhance sample generation through structured exploration, particularly useful for high-dimensional and complex distributions.